 - Remember in Exercise 0 when you started Python?
-Start Python this way again and using the above characters and what you know, use Python as a calculator.
+Start Python this way again and using the math operators, use Python as a calculator.

 - Find something you need to calculate and write a new .py file that does it.

-- Rewrite ex3.py to use floating point numbers so it's more accurate (hint: 20.0 is floating point).
+- Rewrite ex3.py to use floating point numbers so it's more accurate.
+20.0 is floating point.